 The music line-up was, admittedly, a mixed bag.
 The seven headliners absorbed over half of the festival’s €20m budget, yet they weren’t the big hitters of rock and pop that I’d become accustomed to.

-I really enjoyed P!nk’s fun and fiery performance on the first night, but confess I was less thrilled by the prospect of Kasabian, Macklemore & Ryan Lewis and Major Lazer.
-Tamás Kádár, CEO of Sziget Cultural Management, admitted to us that the line-up was weaker than usual, in part because some of the acts are asking for 50-60 per cent more money than the previous year.
+I enjoyed P!nk’s fun and fiery performance on the first night, but confess I was less thrilled by the prospect of Kasabian, Macklemore & Ryan Lewis and Major Lazer.

-This has become a serious issue for festival organisers around the globe.
-Fortunately there were some excellent performances by lesser known artists on the main stage including a feisty set by The Kills and a beautifully sweet performance by English rose, Birdy.
+Fortunately, there were some excellent performances by lesser-known artists on the main stage including a feisty set by The Kills and a beautifully sweet performance by English rose, Birdy.
 The closing act on the main stage, Dimitri Vegas and Like Mike, was also a surprising sensation.

 There was also plenty to see away from the main stage.
-My personal highlights included DJ Shadow and Crystal Fighters at the indoor OTP Bank Stage by A38.
+My highlights included DJ Shadow and Crystal Fighters at the indoor OTP Bank Stage by A38.
 USA born DJ Shadow put on an exceptional show with the best backing video I have ever seen.
 Striking images of wildlife, landscapes and abstract shapes burst on the screen in perfect timing to the music.
 The bass was so intense it made my shoes vibrate and my nose tingle.
 Crystal Fighters put on a jubilant performance inspired by the Basque heritage of one of its members, Laura Stockley.
-This band really should have had a prime spot on the main stage and I think Sziget missed a trick here.

-The World Music Stage hosted a brilliant set by Orkestra Mendoza, who made it totally impossible not to get up and dance.
+The World Music Stage hosted a brilliant set by Orkestra Mendoza, who made it impossible not to get up and dance.
 This performance was particularly memorable as the final song coincided with Sziget’s 25th birthday party.
 Sziget staff members ran around the festival presenting a random selection of Szitizens with birthday cakes and party hats.
-My friend, Hannah, was one of the lucky recipients and her pure joy at being presented with a cake was one of my happiest memories of the festival.

 What else is going on?

-My advice for Sziget is to make sure you don’t just stick to the main stage and really make time to explore every area of the festival.
-There is much to discover, from Sziget beach to the Luminarium: an 800m2 inflatable sculpture with a labyrinth of rooms to explore.
+Make sure you don’t just stick to the main stage and make time to explore every area of the festival including Sziget beach and Luminarium: an 800m2 inflatable sculpture with a labyrinth of rooms to explore.
 There is also the travelling funfair, cardboardia tent, Sziget comedy tent and Magic Mirror which hosts a colourful array of cabaret, drag shows and talks by the LGBT community.

 There were some stellar circus performances this year at Cirque du Sziget.
 The organisers doubled the capacity of the indoor tent this year, which was a savvy move.
 The outstanding performance for me was Machine de Cirque, where five Canadian blokes performed a mix of comedic sketches and extraordinary feats of acrobatics using a large, wooden seesaw.

 Another highlight of the festival was the colour party, where festivalgoers throw bags of multi-coloured paint at each other.
-This year, it was postponed to the final day due to high winds on Saturday.
-My friends and I made our way into the centre of the action and managed to get hold of few bags of bright pink powder.
+My friends and I made our way into the centre of the action and managed to get hold of a few bags of bright pink powder.
 Then followed an explosion of luminescent dust and we all threw our arms up in pure joy and asphyxiation (thanks to the clouds of powder).

 Getting there: if you arrive by car, check the parking options listed on the Sziget website.
 Parking spots are limited and once you leave your car, you can only return one time unless you are willing to pay for another ticket.

 There is a taxi station on the island and you can also catch a taxi to the festival entrance from the city.
-Sziget’s official taxi partner is Citi Taxi, and they can be reached on +36 12 111 111.
+Sziget’s official taxi partner is Citi Taxi, Tel: +36 12 111 111.